 The smallest owl at eight inches tall, about the size of a Cardinal, and a wingspan of around 20 inches, is the Screech Owl.
 These owls can be in either of two phases, or feather-colors of red or gray.
 Their call is a melodious trill and can be heard only if you are near them.

 All owls have silent flight afforded by wispy or frilled edges on individual feathers for effective hunting.
 Their slightly offset ears aid them in pinpointing sounds of a shuffling mouse in the leaves or a frog calling from a hidden location.
 Every now and again as you are paddling along, look up in branches overhead.
 You may be delightfully surprised to see a Barred Owl perched above.
 Their large eyes for night vision are striking and the feathers surrounding their eyes help capture light making their eyes appear even larger.
-While their heads cannot turn all the way around as most children think, they can turn their heads over 270from side to side.
+While their heads cannot turn all the way around as most children think, they can turn their heads over 2700 from side to side.

 Owls typically hunt at night and roost during the day.
 When we spot them while boating in Ebenezer they are usually resting and therefore very easy to spot if you happen to look in the right place at the right time.
 Remember, you won’t hear them fly!
 Their tan, brown, gray and reddish feathers effectively camouflage them in the surrounding foliage.